-Bitcoin is a form of digital “currency” and the first example of a cryptocurrency.
+Bitcoin (BTC) is a form of digital “currency” and the first example of a cryptocurrency.
 It is purely a computer-based means of exchange that cannot be held or kept in a wallet like regular banknotes.
-What’s also interesting about Bitcoin is that; it does not flow through the traditional banking system.
+What’s also interesting about it is that; it does not flow through the traditional banking system.
 Rather, it moves from one wallet to another.

 Satoshi Nakamoto first proposed Bitcoin in 2009 as a means of payment based on mathematics.
-Transfers of Bitcoin are quick and happen once made, they are final.
+Transfers of BTC are quick and happen once made, they are final.
 Like other assets, the principle of buying low to sell high applies when transacting in bitcoins.

 How To Invest in Bitcoin